 The Stripping Advantage

 Possibly the greatest advantage of electroplated and vacuum brazed tools is that once these tools have been used, they can be stripped and re-plated or re-brazed.
 This greatly extends the life of complex and expensive specialized tools.
+Check out our Electroplating services and Vacuum Brazing Services to learn more.
 Electroplating and vacuum brazing inherently have a malleability and scope beyond that of resin or sintered bonds, making them arguably kings of the diamond tooling industry.